— Free UK Property Tool —

 Annual CGT exempt amount: £3,000 (from April 2024)

 HMRC determines classification based on activity pattern.
 Regular flippers using bridging finance for short-term holds are typically treated as traders — taxed at Income Tax rates.
 Hold 12+ months with clear investment intent and CGT may apply.
+Unlike BTL landlords, traders cannot claim Section 24 credits but also don't face the same restrictions.
 Always confirm with a specialist accountant.
+Section 24 explained · HMO vs BTL

 Annualised ROI